Giving a retired greyhound a home is a great idea. Despite their previous working life, they make fantastic household pets.

 Falls aren’t too common in dog racing, but they can happen.
 If a greyhound falls at high speed, this can cause trauma to the head, legs, or hips.

-Keep an eye out for any strange movements, signs of pain or discomfort, or any odd behaviors.
+Watch for any strange movements, signs of pain or discomfort, or odd behaviors.
 If you notice anything out of the norm, get a check-up at the vet.

-A high-calorie diet is great for a racing greyhound, but many people make the mistake of keeping them on the same diet when they get adopted because they want to avoid upsetting their stomachs.
+A high-calorie diet is great for a racing greyhound, but many people make the mistake of keeping them on the same diet when they get adopted to avoid upsetting their stomachs.

-Unfortunately, the pet lifestyle isn’t the same as their racing one, and they won’t burn the calories as quickly on their two short walks per day.
+Unfortunately, the pet lifestyle isn’t the same as their racing one, and they won’t burn the calories as quickly on their two short daily walks.
 It’s easy for them to start gaining weight if they can’t burn it off.

 Bringing A Retired Greyhound Into Your Home

-Remember, greyhounds that were used to racing won’t have been family pets before.
+Remember, greyhounds used to racing won’t have been family pets before.
 This means that they won’t be used to being in a home.

 It’s more likely that they’ll have lived in kennels for their whole life.
 This can pose a few problems, but don’t worry, they’re easy to overcome with patience.